jeppefrandsen/gravizool/README.md

 * Encode the Markdown file again: `gravizool -e README.md`
 * Commit to GitHub

-README.md files can be viewed in pull requests by pressing the *View* button under the *Files changed* tab)
+README.md files can be viewed in pull requests by pressing the *View* button under the *Files changed* tab.

 ### Limitations

-* Currently only works with SVG (searches for `https://g.gravizo.com/svg?`)
+* Currently only works with SVG (searches for `https://g.gravizo.com/svg?` and `enduml`)